gilzilberfeld/test-maintenance-exercises/readme.md

 These are the pre-requisites for the workshop.
 I'm listing the settings on my machine, but the exercises can be fit to compile under different versions, they are not really high tech :)
+Also have Diff tool installed (I'm using KDiff3).

 ## Java:
 Eclipse (2018-09) or IntelliJ